AbsaOSS/hyperdrive/README.md

 - `AddDateVersionTransformerStreamWriter` - adds columns for ingestion date and an auto-incremented version number, to be used for partitioning.
 - `ParquetStreamWriter` - writes the DataFrame as Parquet, in **append** mode.
 - `KafkaStreamWriter` - writes to a Kafka topic.
-- `DeltaCDCToSnapshotWriter` - writes the DataFrame as Parquet in Delta format.
+- `DeltaCDCToSnapshotWriter` - writes the DataFrame in Delta format.
 It expects CDC events and performs merge logic and creates the latest snapshot table.

 ### Custom components
 Custom components can be implemented using the [Component Archetype](component-archetype) following the API defined in the package `za.co.absa.hyperdrive.ingestor.api`